mbr-phys/TeX-Notes/README.md

 	- second year using markdown format as well, using [markdown-preview-enhanced](https://atom.io/packages/markdown-preview-enhanced) for LaTeX maths viewing in atom and [pandoc](https://pandoc.org) for conversion to pdf

 	- third year notes mainly back to tex for extra formatting, but lectures a bit useless, so less thorough note-taking there

+	- fourth year notes started, will actually try to attend these for the notes this year